Linings: Facts on Suit, Coat & Jacket Lining Fabric

 - One can give an article more weight by adding a lining to give it a particular structure.

 - Choose a heavyweight material to line an article and make it warm.
-Both natural fabric like cotton and synthetics like rPET are so warm.
+Natural fabric like cotton and synthetic fabrics like rPET are warm.

 - An article with two layers can keep you cool as well.
 To keep an item of clothing cool to wear we usually don’t fully line it when sewing – this allows both layers of material to breathe and keeps you cool.